THE TEN BIGGEST MISTAKES IN HIRING

 5. Hiring out of infatuation.
 Managers usually make the hiring decision in the first 10 minutes of the interview, and then spend the next 50 minutes justifying their choice.
 To avoid infatuation, use follow-up meetings and joint interviews.

 8. Promoting blindly from within.
-Remember the "Peter Principle"?
-Good employees don't necessarily make good managers.
+Remember the "Peter Principle": good employees don't necessarily make good managers.
 Promoting only from within can create inbreeding and stagnation.
 Fill at least one-third of your new positions from the outside.

 10. Failure to recognize a poor hiring decision.
 Do your best to keep bad hires on their feet by putting them in at least the same position that you found them.
-Try to assist them with outplacement and a small severance package, so you don't end up with a bitter ex-employee or, even worse, a lawsuit.
+Try to assist them with outplacement and a small severance package so you don't end up with a bitter ex-employee or, even worse, a lawsuit.

 If you want the right employees, you'll need to go through the right process.
-When you hire the best, you'll enjoy higher productivity, greater loyalty, more innovation, better team players, and a healthy bottom line.
+When you hire the best, you'll enjoy higher productivity, greater loyalty, more innovation, better team players, and a healthier bottom line.

 Need insurance for You, Your Family or Your Business?